petersulyok/smfc/README.md

  - Sensitivity threshold to avoid unnecessary fan speed changes on small temperature fluctuations
  - Standby guard feature for SATA hard disk arrays organized in RAID
  - Support for SATA, SAS/SCSI, and NVMe disks with automatic HWMON/smartctl fallback
- - Nvidia GPU temperature monitoring via `nvidia-smi`
+ - Nvidia or AMD GPU temperature monitoring via `nvidia-smi` or `rocm-smi`
  - Platform abstraction for different Supermicro motherboard generations (X9-X13/H10-H13)
  - Runs as a `systemd` service or in Docker
  - Safe shutdown: all fans are set back to 100% speed at service termination